saubhikdattagithub/public/local-debuginfod.md

 ## 🚀 Outcome

- * We should now be having our own debuginfod server and tools like gdb, perf etc should fetch debug information automatically
+ * We should now be having our own debuginfod server and tools like gdb, perf etc should fetch debug information **locally**

 Eg:
 ```